Catch up on this week in words.

 | |

-| | | | | News from February 7–February 13, 2026 | | Stories about dominant victories, grade inflation, and a break from the cold all contributed to the vocabulary from this week's news.
+| | | | | News from February 28–March 6, 2026 | | Stories about a potential mega-merger, a massive solar project, and developments in the Middle East all contributed to the vocabulary from this week's news.
 Each week, we scan the latest headlines to spot words in action.
 From major news stories to pop culture buzz, this feature highlights language as it's unfolding. | | See this week's words! | | | | | | | | | | | | | | |

 | |